BishtAman/portfolio3.0/README.md

 # My Portfolio

 Welcome to my portfolio project!
-This repository contains the code for my personal portfolio website, which is currently under development.
+This repository contains the code for my personal portfolio website, which is now completed and deployed.

 ## Project Overview

-This portfolio website is being developed using React and Tailwind CSS.
-It will showcase my skills, projects, and experience to potential employers, clients, and collaborators.
+This portfolio website is developed using React and Tailwind CSS.
+It showcases my skills, projects, and experience to potential employers, clients, and collaborators.

 ## Development Status

-As of February 17, 2024, the project is in the early stages of development.
-I am working on setting up the basic structure of the website, designing the layout, and implementing essential features.
+The project is completed and has been deployed.
+The website is live and can be accessed at [amanbisht.vercel.app](https://amanbisht.vercel.app).

 ## Technologies Used

 - **React**: A JavaScript library for building user interfaces.
 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
-- **Vite**: A build tool that provides fast and efficient development experience for modern web projects.
+- **Vite**: A build tool that provides a fast and efficient development experience for modern web projects.
-- **Other dependencies**: Any additional dependencies or tools used in the project will be listed in the `package.json` file.
+- **Other dependencies**: Additional dependencies or tools used in the project are listed in the `package.json` file.

 ## Getting Started